 As the name suggests, this fungal infection is very common among athletes because their lifestyle requires them to move and sweat excessively while wearing closed shoes.

-Aside from athletes, people who often visit public spaces such as locker rooms, swimming pools, and showers while being barefoot are also at high risk in developing athlete’s foot.
+Aside from athletes, people who often visit public spaces such as locker rooms, swimming pools, and showers while being barefoot are also at high risk of developing athlete’s foot.
 The same is also true for individuals who share shoes, socks, and towels with another infected person.

-According to Eastern Idaho Foot Clinic, there are many symptoms associated with athlete’s foot.
+According to Eastern Idaho Foot Clinic, there are many symptoms associated with an athlete’s foot.
 However, the most common include severe itching and stinging between your toes or on the soles of your feet, and noticeable cracking and peeling skin on your feet.
 When the athlete’s foot has worsened, discolored and thick toenails also become visible.

 How Can You Prevent Athlete’s Foot?

 The athlete’s foot might not be life-threatening, but its symptoms can surely take a toll on your life.
-Aside from its physical symptoms, athlete’s foot can also harm your mental health as you’ll be too conscious of how your feet look or, in some cases, how it smells.
+Aside from its physical symptoms, an athlete’s foot can also harm your mental health as you’ll be too conscious of how your feet look or, in some cases, how it smells.

-Instead of utilizing physical activities as an avenue to gain new friends, other people will scrutinize your character because you have athlete’s foot.
+Instead of utilizing physical activities as an avenue to gain new friends, other people will scrutinize your character because you have an athlete’s foot.
 This can have adverse effects on your body image and self-esteem.

 1. Always Keep Your Feet Dry

-The fungus that causes athlete’s foot thrives and multiplies in wet and warm environments such as the inside of your feet and shoes.
+The fungus that causes an athlete’s foot thrives and multiplies in wet and warm environments such as the inside of your feet and shoes.

 These fungi will only need moisture and air to live, and this kind of environment is present whenever you wear closed shoes.
 The longer you wear a pair, the more susceptible you are to developing an athlete’s foot.

-Keeping your feet dry all the time is one of the easiest and most effective ways for you to prevent athlete’s foot.
+Keeping your feet dry all the time is one of the easiest and most effective ways for you to prevent an athlete’s foot.
 You can try out the following methods for you to achieve this goal: